Morus Zero Portable Clothes Dryer Review For RV & Travel Use

 It changes direction and speed periodically to stop laundry from getting balled up and to help everything dry evenly.

-There’s even a shoe dryer mode I’ll talk about later that stops the drum from spinning.
+There’s even a shoe dryer mode, which I’ll talk about later, that stops the drum from spinning.

 magnetic lint filter being taken out of a morus portable dryer